jross365/Invoke-7Zip/.github/README.md

 If not specified, the number of threads used will be the default for the chosen compression algorithm.

-If specified but the compression algorithim doesn't support a non-fixed number of threads (1, 2 or 4), this parameter has no impact.
+If specified but the compression algorithm doesn't support a non-fixed number of threads (1, 2 or 4), this parameter has no impact.

 #### **-Overwrite**
 Overwrite pre-existing archive files of the same name (as was specified with *-ArchiveFile* parameter).